-Daniel Levitan is well-known to the piano tuning community through his dozens of articles for The Piano Technicians Journal and his many classes at national and international conferences.
-A graduate in 1975 of the North Bennet Street in Boston, he maintains a private piano service business in New York City.
+- ALL ABOUT THE AUTHOR: Daniel Levitan is a well-known figure in the piano tuning industry, thanks to his dozens of articles for The Piano Technicians Journal and his numerous classes at national and international conferences.
+He is a 1975 graduate of Boston's North Bennet Street School of Music and owns a private piano service in New York City.

 This is a comprehensive guide to the art of piano tuning, which covers both the aural and manual aspects of the process.
 An article outlining the traditional procedures of piano tuning in terms of their underlying acoustics and mechanics lies at the heart of each of the book's two sections - The Tuner's Ear and The Tuner's Hand.
 Supplementary readings (on topics such as purposeful mistuning, efficient tuning, reducing physical stress, and hearing protection) build on the articles and offer a wealth of practical advice.